Innovation-Pioneers/website/src/dictionary/products/en/barbeque-kit.md

     is your own portable kitchen!
 Perfect for camping trips and barbecue parties, it comprises everything you need to become the next BBQ master! "
 introduction:
-  title: Barbecue Kit
+  title: Barbeque Kit
   subtitle: Portable Size
   text: "This 18-piece Barbeque kit from KAMPIT is your own portable kitchen!
     Perfect for camping trips and barbecue parties, it comprises everything you need to become the next BBQ master! "
   image: /img/bbq_set_addition_1-removebg-preview-modified.png
 features:
-  title: Barbecue Kit
+  title: Barbeque Kit
   image: /img/bbq_set_addition_1-removebg-preview-modified.png
   text: Portable & Travel Friendly   Perfect for family outings to the Beach, Park
     or Picnic, Hiking and Camping.
 Folded, the pouch fits comfortably into